Skip to contents

 ## [1] "Your WQP data frame contains observations without a listed coordinate reference system (CRS).
 For these, we have assigned CRS 4326."

-This new spatial object is identical to the original TADA dataset, but now includes a “geometry” column that allows for mapping and additional geospatial capabilities.
+This new spatial object is identical to the original TADA dataframe, but now includes a “geometry” column that allows for mapping and additional geospatial capabilities.
 Enter ?TADA_MakeSpatial into the console to review another example of this function in use and additional information.

 leaflet::leaflet() %>%